FAQ

 No. We have teachers and helpers in the water, Parents/Guardians can watch their swimmers lesson from the spectator’s area.

-All payments are via direct deposit/BACS only.
+All payments are via direct deposit/BACS.
 We do not accept cash or cheques.

 How many people can I bring to watch my swimmer?